rahenrique/fastapi-logging-correlation-id/README.md

-# FastAPI Logging com  Correlation-ID
+# FastAPI Logging with Correlation-ID

 ## Requerimentos